 Can I add a car to my policy online?

-Many of the larger insurance companies allow you to add a vehicle to your policy through their website.
-Adding a policy online is convenient.
+Many of the larger insurance companies allow you to add a vehicle to your policy through their website or even via their mobile app.
+Adding a vehicle online is convenient.
 However, adding a second car to your policy online may not always be advantageous.
 You may miss out on discounts or coverage options an experienced agent or representative could recommend.

 How quickly should I add a vehicle to my policy?

 All states have regulations about having car insurance to legally drive.
-It can be tricky to time your coverage with when you receive the keys to your new vehicle, but insurers try to make the transition as seamless as possible.
+It can be challenging to time your coverage for exactly when you receive the keys to your new vehicle, but insurers try to make the transition as seamless as possible.
 You can tentatively set up coverage in advance for the additional vehicle and add an effective date for when the coverage should start.
-Or you can call your insurance company when you are in possession of the keys and ask them to insure your vehicle that same day.
-In most cases, your carrier should be able to handle your request.
+Or you can call your insurance company or agent when you are in possession of the keys and ask them to insure your vehicle that same day.
+In most cases, your carrier should be able to handle your request and make the coverage effective immediately.